COMMUNIST KOREAN WAR LEAFLETS

 The uncoded leaflet above describes how life is in a Chinese People's Volunteer Forces POW Camp.
 The leaflet states that there are already thousands of POWs, and that they are being treated fairly, given medical treatment is needed, and are allowed to write home to let family know that they are safe.
 The leaflet also reports that many American and British prisoners have already been freed and sent home.

-Another brown monotone leaflet shows the treatment that the prisoner can expect in a North Korean or Chinese prison camp.
+Another leaflet that seems to have been printed in several colors shows the treatment that the prisoner can expect in a North Korean or Chinese prison camp.
+The leaflet is coded 608126.
 A white dove is depicted at the top along with a photograph of happy Allied prisoners eating at a bountiful table.
 The text is:

 First class treatment.